lorenlugosch/conditional-computation-using-surprisal/README.md

 - torchaudio
 - ctcdecode
 - tqdm
-- The `autoregressive-models` repo (get [here](https://github.com/lorenlugosch/autoregressive-models) and clone into a repo adjacent to this one)
+- The `autoregressive-models` repo (get [here](https://github.com/lorenlugosch/autoregressive-models) and clone into a folder adjacent to this one)

 ## Datasets